Section 22 – Rights and privileges preserved

 Purpose

-The purpose of section 22 of the Canadian Charter of Rights and Freedoms (the Charter) is to guarantee that the rights in respect of the use of English and French that are set out in the Charter do not abrogate or derogate from any right to use other languages that might be granted by other Acts or by custom.
+The purpose of section 22 of the Canadian Charter of Rights and Freedoms (the Charter) is to guarantee that the rights in respect of the use of English and French as set out in the Charter do not remove or reduce any right to use other languages that might be granted by other Acts or by custom.

 Analysis